 Naomi Extra is a poet, writer, cartoonist, and scholar.
 She received her PhD in American Studies from Rutgers University, Newark.
 In both her creative and scholarly work, she explores the themes of agency and pleasure in the lives of black women and girls.
 Her current research focuses on black feminist engagement with sex-positivity through the work of three under-explored writers of the 1970s and 80s.
 Read more

-Closing our Black History Celebration on February 29, 2024, was an exhilarating discussion, moderated by Jamara Wakefield, on the legacy of hip hop beyond its 50th year.
-Dan Charnas, Lyle Omolayo, Sah-B, and El Da Sensei had a rich conversation on the history and current scene of Hip Hop in New Jersey.
+Closing our 2024 Black History Celebration program series was an exhilarating discussion moderated by Jamara Wakefield, on the legacy of Hip Hop beyond its 50th year.
+Dan Charnas, Lyle Omolayo, Sah-B, and El Da Sensei had a rich conversation on the history and current scene of Hip Hop in New Jersey and beyond.

 Learn more about the panelists: